-Kay Player - ipsay Counselling
+Kay Player BA (Hons) ipsay Counselling Registered MBACP

-My specialism is bereavement and loss.
+My specialism is bereavement, loss and life changing situations.

 I recognise that it sometimes takes courage to enquire about counselling so I try to be flexible with regard to session times and also to see clients as soon as possible.
 I offer a free initial assessment where you will be able to tell me why you are here and what you are hoping to get from the counselling.
 We can discuss any queries you may have about the counselling process and I will ask you to complete a short questionnaire.
 The rapport that develops between you and your counsellor is the most important aspect of counselling.

 Following this, if you wish to continue, we can discuss when and how often you would like to come.

 Training, qualifications & experience

 Bereavement Specific Courses include:

 - Care of the Bereaved Family after the Death of a Baby (Southend University Hospital)